 Language of instruction:

-- apply the concept of the management cycle (a continuous decision-making process based on uncertain information) to problems arising from the use of marine and freshwater living resources
+- demonstrate insight and apply the concept of (adaptive) management as a continuous decision-making process based on uncertain information in marine resources management;

 - analyse the trade-offs between conflicting objectives in marine resources management and develop effective ways to deliberate among objectives from marine resource ecological and environmental economic viewpoints;

 - follow lectures;

 - perform tutorial exercises;